DJ Méndez: Career

-In 2009, Méndez released the single "Lady" in October and the album "210" in December.
+In 2009, Méndez released the single "Lady" in October and the album 210 in December.
 In 2012, he released "Playing with fire" a Top 40 single en Chile.
 He sang the anthem for the 2012 Teletón.
-In 2013, he sang the main theme of Chilean soap opera "Dos por uno", a song called "Me estoy volviendo loco".
-He was also a judge in TV impersonators show "Tu cara me suena".
-That year he starred in TV reality show "Los Méndez", about his family life.
+In 2013, he sang the main theme of Chilean soap opera Dos por uno, a song called "Me estoy volviendo loco".
+He was also a judge in TV impersonators show Tu cara me suena".
+That year, he starred in TV reality show Los Méndez, about his family life.

 In 2013, he performed at Chilean festivals Viva Dichato and Festival de Antofagasta.
-In 2015 he sang the official songs for the two football tournaments held that year in Chile, the 2015 Copa América and the 2015 FIFA U-17 World Cup.
-In January 2017 he took part in reality show "Doble tentación" with his partner Marcela Duque.
+In 2015, he sang the official songs for the two football tournaments held that year in Chile, the 2015 Copa América and the 2015 FIFA U-17 World Cup.
+In January 2017, he took part in reality show Doble tentación with his partner Marcela Duque.
 He currently manages his own label, Macabro Records, where he supports young emerging musicians, and together with his brother, DJ eMe, manages the largest DJ school in Scandinavia, Macabro DJ School.

 He participated in Let's Dance 2019, which was broadcast on TV4.

 In 2020, he participated in Melodifestivalen 2020, collaborating with Alvaro Estrella and entering the song Vamos Amigos.
 They qualified to the final, and finished 11th out of 12 entries on 7 March 2020.

 Personal life

 Méndez met his former wife Ninoska Espinoza, also Chilean-born, as a teenager.
 Together they have three children.
 He is Roman Catholic, and has a tattoo of Jesus Christ, among others.
-Later in life he met Marcela Duque and together they have one child, he also has 2 other children with another woman.
+Later in life he met Marcela Duque and together they have one child, he also has two other children with another woman.
 In total, Méndez has six children.

-In 2016, he ran for mayor of Valparaiso as an independent candidate representing the New Majority coalition, but did not win the November election.
+In 2016, he ran for mayor of Valparaíso as an independent candidate representing the New Majority coalition, but did not win the November election.